-If you are on the hunt for bestsellers, then Kinokuniya is the best place to shop.
+If you are on the hunt for bestsellers, then Kinokuniya is the place to shop.
 The main store in Shinjuku comprises eight floors and stocks a wide variety of books, comics, magazines, stationary, CDs, and audio-visual software.
 There is even a separate building dedicated to manga, DVDs and other items.
 The branch on the south side of Tokyo station offers a wider variety of foreign language books if you are specifically looking for those.

 Yaesu Book Center